 A company in the Netherlands formulates a cleaning product under the company brand name.
 The cleaning product is classified and labelled as flammable and irritating to the skin; it is sold in the Netherlands as well as to distributors in Belgium, Poland, Germany and Slovakia.
 The Dutch formulator must thus submit information in accordance with CLP Article 45 and Annex VIII to the appointed bodies in these five countries in their official language or in the language(s) as requested by the Member State in which the mixture is placed on the market.
-In case the mixture is placed on the market in different packaging in the different Member States, the information of the packaging relevant in each Member State must be given in the specific submissions.
+In case the mixture is placed on the market in different packaging (e.g. shape and size) in the different Member States by the same Dutch formulator, the information of the packaging relevant in each Member State must be given in the specific submissions.